GOP Blast Gen. Milley for Speaking with China Behind Trump’s Back

 — Donald Trump Jr. (@DonaldJTrumpJr) September 15, 2021

-Chairwomen of the Republican National Committee Ronna McDaniel tweeted Wednesday Milley must “testify under oath immediately.”
+Chairwoman of the Republican National Committee Ronna McDaniel tweeted Wednesday Milley must “testify under oath immediately.”

 “Civilian control of the military is a sacred principle of American Democracy.
 General Milley needs to testify under oath immediately.
 The American people deserve answers,” McDaniel said.